AineeJames/aidencancode.com/content/blog/astro-view-counter.md

 [Astro Actions](https://docs.astro.build/en/guides/actions/) allow us to define reusable pieces of code that we can call from out components.
 The following code block defines our queries to get and increment the view count for a given page.
-We also can throw `ActionError`'s that we can handle later on in our componets.
+We also can throw `ActionError`'s that we can handle later on in our components.

 ```ts title="src/actions/index.ts"
 import { ActionError } from "astro/actions/runtime/virtual/shared.js";